 09. What can I do to become GDPR compliant using LiveChat’s services?
 How to prepare my service for GDPR?

 LiveChat, Inc. also stores/process personal data of your customers, visitors (end users of the service you use).
-Especially we store data provided in the pre-chat survey if you use LiveChat and your client’s email address and ticket content; if you use HelpDesk, ChatBot scenarios as well as your KnowledgeBase articles.
+Especially we store data provided in the pre-chat survey, chat content, your client’s email address and ticket content, ChatBot scenarios as well as your KnowledgeBase articles.
 Thus, if you collect your visitors/end-users/clients personal data and process them to us, you may need to gain their consent and/or notify them you use LiveChat’s services.
 You can find the instructions on how to customize your pre-chat survey (applies for LiveChat service) to comply with this rule here: https://www.livechatinc.com/kb/prepare-chat-gdpr.
 If you wish and if they meet your company’s requirements, you can use one of (or more than one) the clauses we have prepared for you.
 The clauses can be found here: https://www.livechatinc.com/kb/chat-surveys#pre-chat-gdpr.
 If you use HelpDesk, you may need to inform that you use LiveChat, Inc.’s services (or include LiveChat, Inc. as a sub-processor on you sub-processors’ list).

 10. Where does LiveChat, Inc. store personal data?
 Are personal data processed outside the EU?

 LiveChat, Inc. stores its customers’ data mainly in a data center in Dallas (Texas) U.S. We also have a data center in Europe (Frankfurt).
 Your data storage location depends on which service you use.
 When you sign up and create an account in LiveChat your data are automatically collected and stored in our U.S. data center (regardless you are signing up from the EU, the US or other parts of the world).
-If you want to have your data stored in the EU, you need to sign up via https://my.livechatinc.com/signup?region=fra.
+If you want to have your data stored in the EU (please note this is available only for LiveChat service), you need to sign up via https://my.livechatinc.com/signup?region=fra.
 Also, note that for this service it’s currently not possible to transfer your chats to the other data center, but we can assist you in creating a new account for you, thus, your personal data provided for creating a new account, as well as future conversations, will be stored in a European data center.
 Additionally, similarly to many SaaS providers, we use a top-tier, third-party data hosting providers (Amazon S3, IBM Softlayer and Google) to host our online services.

 11. Does LiveChat share any personal data with any sub-processors (other entities)?